 Greenwich Assault Penalties

-If you have been charged with an assault offense, it’s important to seek the services of one of our top assault lawyers in Greenwich, CT.
+If you have been charged with an assault offense, it’s important to seek the services of one of our top assault attorney in Greenwich, CT.
 Greenwich assault penalties can be quite severe.
 Consequences for an assault conviction often include things like exorbitant fines and the possibility of incarceration.
 Speak with an attorney today and know that you are in capable hands.

 Prosecution of Assault Offenses

 In order to obtain a conviction, the prosecution must prove that the accused intended to commit some form of harm or the person took an action that was a voluntary action to create that harm and that the person’s actions actually resulted in some degree of harm to the other person.
-Once the prosecution has proved these elements, the defendant may be charged and convicted and charged.
+Once the Greenwich prosecution has proved these elements, the defendant may be convicted and face severe assault penalties.

 First-degree assault is up to 20 years imprisonment, second-degree assault is up to 5 years imprisonment, third-degree assault is up to 1-year imprisonment, then the probation in a first degree is up to 5 years, second-degree assault is up to 3 years, and third-degree assault is up to 2 years.
 And there is a potential fine, for first-degree assault it is $15,000, second-degree assault is up to $5,000, and third-degree assault is up to $2,000.